Raiders vs. Redskins score, highlights, things to know: Cousins humiliates Oakland

 It was a wild scene, man.

-Here are eight other takeaways from the game.
+Here are eight other takeaways from the game:

 Redskins might want to lock up Kirk Cousins long term

 For reasons that remain a mystery, team president Bruce Allen has yet to commit to Cousins, who was one of the NFL's best quarterbacks a season ago.
 No, really.
 According to Football Outsiders' metrics, Cousins' ranked third among all quarterbacks in 2016, behind only Matt Ryan and Drew Brees .
-And for his troubles, Cousins was franchise tagged for the second straight offseason.
+And for his troubles, Cousins was franchise tagged for the second successive offseason.

 (Yes, the Redskins wanted to pay Kirk Cousins $53 million in guarantees as part of a new long-term deal, but the quarterback instead opted for the franchise tag, which means he could be a free agent next spring.
 It's worth noting that $53 million is barely above what Cousins will make on the franchise tag in 2017 and 2018, should he get tagged again.)